shreyii/shreyii/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I aired on TV for a kids talk show!
 - 🤝 Looking forward to collaborate.
-- ⚠️ Updating Projects in Progress.
+- ⚠️ Currently, updating my work experience and projects - Work in Progress.

 <!---
 shreyii/shreyii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.